721labs/hardhat-session-action/README.md

       # Type: String
       # Required: False
       session-id: ""
-      # Directory containing your Hardhat project if not the root dir.
+      # Directory containing your Hardhat project if it's not contained within root.
       # Note that the action does not read job.defaults.run.working_directory.
       # If `hardhat-directory` is set, it's unnecessary to pass `--config` or `--tsconfig` within `cmd`.
       # Type: String